San Francisco Family Attractions

 Willie McCovey Statue

 DESCRIPTION: Another famous San Francisco Giant player in the Baseball Hall of Fame; McCovey hit over 500 home runs.
 The cove next to his statue is lovingly called McCovey Cove.
-Perhaps the most remarkable facts about both the McCovey and Mays statues is that both were dedicated with both men alive to enjoy them.
+Perhaps the most remarkable fact about both the McCovey and Mays statues is that both were dedicated with both men alive to enjoy them.

-ADDRESS: Terry Francois Street, San Francisco MAP
+ADDRESS: Terry Francois Street, San Francisco, CA MAP

 RAPID TRANSIT: Muni Metro T Line

-PHONE: 415-369-6000
+PHONE: 888-479-4667

-WEBSITE: https://www.shoppingmetreon.com
+WEBSITE: https://www.chasecenter.com

 Children’s Creativity Museum